SNodeC/snode.c/README.md

 -   Sophisticated configuration system controlled either by code, command line, or configuration file
 -   Daemonize server and client if requested
 -   Support for all three major multiplexer API's epoll, poll, and select
--   Micro-library architecture: Every individual feature/functionality is provided in it's separate library
+-   Micro library architecture: Each individual feature/functionality is provided in its corresponding library.

 ## Network Layer